Last updated on December 21st, 2021

 Visit your local Service BC Centres to learn more about your eligibility for MSP.

-New Brunswick, Yukon and Quebec
+Saskatchewan, Yukon and Quebec

 Generally speaking, if you arrive in Québec from outside Canada, even if you are a Canadian citizen, you will be eligible for the Québec Health Insurance Plan after a waiting period of up to 3 months following your registration.